-In most cases, employees receive bonuses and favorable reviews, even if the organization fails to reach its short-term goals.
+In most cases, employees receive bonuses and favourable reviews, even if the organization fails to reach its short-term goals.

 - Performance management, which focuses on the real result and on-job performance, fosters teamwork.
-Majority of the performance appraisal systems target individual achievement and focus on results instead of the methods, promoting the staff to put individual goals over team goals.
+The majority of the performance appraisal systems target individual achievement and focus on results instead of the methods, promoting the staff to put individual goals over team goals.

 - Performance management helps to successfully implement initiatives like total quality management.

 - Performance management eliminates the rater bias, which is a major drawback of a performance appraisal system.
 In the latter, the employee’s future is dependent not only on the performance but also on the supervisor’s goodwill.

 - Performance management is concerned with the actual performance rather than records of past performance.
 Hence, it removes distortions from an evaluation that may have helped to perform the job better in special situations, impeding the performance.

 - Performance management also eliminates the stress that crop up from upcoming appraisals.

 - Performance management concentrates on the most relevant and immediate concerns, whereas the appraisal forces to look into the past, which in many cases remain irrelevant and takes the time away from the more pressing concerns.